 Each water dipping objective is intended to be used without a coverslip (cover glass) and with the tip of the objective dipped into water surrounding the sample, either creating a meniscus or completely submerged.
 Water immersion objectives should be used with a coverslip that has a drop of water on top to create a meniscus between the objective tip and coverslip.
 The N25X-APO-MP and N25X-APO-MP1300 objectives have a correction collar that allows them to be used either with or without a coverslip.
 The diagram above provides a description of typical features on water dipping and immersion objectives.

 These objectives feature M25 x 0.75 or M32 x 0.75 threading and 60 mm or 75 mm parfocal lengths.
+To use these objectives with a different thread standard, please see our microscope objective thread adapters.
 Thorlabs also offers a PLE153 Parfocal Length Extender for increasing the parfocal length of objectives with M25 x 0.75 threading from 60 mm to 75 mm.

 Note: These microscope objectives serve only as examples.
 The format of the engraved specifications will vary between objectives and manufacturers.